Jody Jaress

 Jody Jaress is an American actress, director, writer and jazz and blues singer in the Los Angeles, California area.
 She began studying acting, singing, and dancing in the mid 1950s.

-Background
+Early life

 Jaress was born in Ottawa, Illinois, and is the eldest daughter of realtor, John William "Bill" Schafer (1923–2017) from Marion, Illinois and Freda Ellen Jones Schafer (1921–2005), formerly of Johnston City, Illinois, who was a member of the Business and Professional Women's Association in Southern California.
-Jaress has two children, a son, JC Jaress (married to Anastasia King Jaress), and a daughter, Michele Lea Jaress (1967-1998).
-She divorced Michael F. Jaress, the father of her two children, in 1975.

 Early Days In Acting

 Jaress began her entertainment career at a very young age (1950s) in Michigan and has made appearances on stage, film, television and radio.
 Early in her acting endeavors, she received acclaim at the Will-O-Way Apprentice Theatre (Michigan) for her Command Performance as Kate in "Taming of the Shrew" requested by Sir Basil Rathbone, (the original Sherlock Holmes (1939-1944).
 Jaress sang, danced, and recited verse as a guest on local television (After Hours) WXYZ-TV, Bill Kennedy's Showtime, The Auntie Dee Show, CKLW-TV and several radio stations in Detroit and Canada (1955–1960).